 04 of 08

 Don't throw away old t-shirts!
-This rectangular single crochet rug is made from a t-shirt.
-The t-shirt yarn tutorial is unique and it comes with detailed photos so you'll easily see how to make this rug.
-It's a creative way to recycle old t-shirts.Continue to 5 of 8 below.
+This rectangular single crochet rug is a creative way to recycle them.
+The t-shirt yarn tutorial is unique and it comes with detailed photos so you'll easily see how to make this project.Continue to 5 of 8 below.

 05 of 08

-This rug from is another single crochet rag rug but this one is worked in the round.
-It creates a rug with a more organic shape.
-You could use any basic crochet circle pattern to make your own rag rug.
+This project is another single crochet rag rug, but this one is worked in the round to create a rug with a more organic shape.
+You can use any basic crochet circle pattern to make your own version.

 06 of 08